spike/CompetitiveProgramming/resources/README.md

 "The Feynman Technique"
 https://www.youtube.com/results?search_query=feynman+technique+in-depth

-"Incremental Reading" can be very useful for the harder materials. https://www.youtube.com/watch?v=oNCLLNZEtz0
+"Incremental Reading" can be very useful for the harder materials that can put you to sleep otherwise. https://www.youtube.com/watch?v=oNCLLNZEtz0

 ### Leetcode Contests